 Fox Chase Cancer Center's John A. Ridge Named President of the American Head and Neck Society

-Philadlephia (June 1, 2009) – John A. Ridge, MD, PhD, FACS - Chief, Head and Neck Surgery, Surgical Oncology, chief of head and neck surgery at Fox Chase Cancer Center, has been elected president of the American Head and Neck Society (AHNS).
+Philadlephia (June 1, 2009) – John A. Ridge, MD, PhD, FACS - Chief, Head and Neck Surgery, chief of head and neck surgery at Fox Chase Cancer Center, has been elected president of the American Head and Neck Society (AHNS).
 Ridge has been Fox Chase's chief of head and neck surgery since 1991.

 Ridge has held many positions within the AHNS organization.
 The goal of the AHNS is to facilitate and advance knowledge relevant to treatment of diseases of the head and neck, including reconstruction and rehabilitation; promote advancement of the highest professional and ethical standards as they pertain to the practice of major head and neck surgery; and to honor those who have made major contributions in the field of head and neck surgery, or have aided in its advancement.
 It is the single largest organization in North America for the advancement of research and education in head and neck oncology.